Exploring the Advantages of Quantum Generative Adversarial Networks in Generative Chemistry: Methodology

 \section{Methodology}

 Generative adversarial net (GAN) \cite{goodfellow2014generative} was first proposed in 2014.
 It consists of two elements: a generator and a discriminator.
 The objective of the generator is to generate fake data which mimics the real training data, and the goal of the discriminator is to distinguish real data from fake data.
 To achieve these goals, the generator and discriminator are trained at the same time using the training data.
 During the training process, both elements compete with each other and iteratively improve with one another.
 By the end, the generator can generate novel data highly similar to the data from the training dataset.
 More details of GAN can be found in the original GAN \cite{goodfellow2014generative} paper.
-Quantum generative adversarial networks (QuGANs) \cite{dallaire2018quantum,lloyd2018quantum} are first introduced around late July 2018.
-Dallaire-Demers and Killoran \cite{dallaire2018quantum} extended adversarial training to the quantum domain, built generative adversarial networks using quantum circuits, and demonstrated that QuGANs can be trained successfully.
-Lloyd and Weedbrook \cite{lloyd2018quantum} demonstrated that when the data consists of samples of measurements made on high-dimensional spaces, QuGANs may exhibit an exponential advantage over classical GANs.
+Quantum generative adversarial networks (QuGANs) \cite{dallaire2018quantum,lloyd2018quantum} were first introduced around late July 2018.
+Dallaire-Demers and Killoran \cite{dallaire2018quantum} extended adversarial training to the quantum domain, built generative adversarial networks using quantum circuits, and demonstrated that QuGANs can be trained successfully. \yc{Romero and Aspuru-Guzik proposed analogous construction of QuGAN for learning continuous functions \cite{romero2021variational}.} Lloyd and Weedbrook \cite{lloyd2018quantum} demonstrated that when the data consists of samples of measurements made on high-dimensional spaces, QuGANs may exhibit an exponential advantage over classical GANs.

 In the classical GAN \cite{goodfellow2014generative} model, the inputs to the generator are randomly sampled from a distribution, e.g., uniform distribution or Gaussian distribution, and the generator and discriminator consist of neural networks.
 To demonstrate the quantum advantage of different components of GAN in small drug discovery, we alter each component into a variational quantum circuit (VQC) step by step.
 In the first experiment, we replace the sampling part of GAN with a VQC to generate the noise for the generator.
 In the second experiment, we substitute the classical generator of GAN with a VQC.
 This quantum generator takes the noises from the Gaussian distribution as input and outputs the molecular graph to the classical discriminator.
 In the last experiment, we replace the classical discriminator with a VQC.
 This quantum discriminator takes the molecular graph as input and predicts if the molecules are real or fake using the measurement from only one qubit.